-Philadelphia College of Osteopathic Medicine is accredited by the Commission on Higher Education of the Middle States Association of Colleges and Schools, 3624 Market Street, Philadelphia, PA 19104; 215-662-5606.
-The Commission on Higher Education is recognized by the U.S. Secretary of Education and the Commission on Recognition of Postsecondary Accreditation.
+Philadelphia College of Osteopathic Medicine is accredited by the Middle States Commission on Higher Education, 3624 Market Street, Philadelphia, PA 19104; 215-662-5606.
+The Middle States Commission on Higher Education is recognized by the U.S. Secretary of Education and the Commission on Recognition of Postsecondary Accreditation.
 In 2005, the Commission approved the extension of the scope of institutional accreditation to PCOM’s Georgia branch campus.

 The College is also approved by the Department of Education of the Commonwealth of

 Pennsylvania, which granted recognition in 2004 to Georgia Campus - Philadelphia College

 of Osteopathic Medicine (GA-PCOM) as an approved PCOM branch campus.
 GA-PCOM is authorized

 by the Nonpublic Postsecondary Education Commission of Georgia as a branch campus

 The doctor of osteopathic medicine programs at PCOM are accredited by the Commission on Osteopathic College Accreditation of the American Osteopathic Association.

 Philadelphia College of Osteopathic Medicine School of Pharmacy’s Doctor of Pharmacy program is accredited by the Accreditation Council for Pharmacy Education (ACPE), 135 S. LaSalle Street, Suite 4100 Chicago, IL 60503-4810, 312-664-3575, fax 312-664-4652.

 ACPE accredits Doctor of Pharmacy programs offered by colleges and schools of pharmacy in the United States and selected non-U.S. sites.
 The accreditation term granted extends until June 30, 2020, which is the customary term for a new program receiving accreditation status.